Medically Certified - Clinically Proven - Original Since 1991

 Babysense is more than just a commonly known MOVEMENT MONITOR!!!

-Babysense breathing movement monitor registers the actual rate of breathing movement and not only its presence or absence.
-Caregivers can be alerted about a potential threat before it strikes and not only when the baby stops breathing.
+Babysense breathing movement monitor alerts caregivers about a potential threat before it strikes and not only after the baby stopped breathing.

 The control unit is connected to Babysense sensor pads placed between infant's mattress and crib or bed base.